 Lately we have taken an interest in the Sex Trafficking trade in our city, and are working with the Guardian Project to educate ourselves and discern what we and other communities of faith might do to end it.

 We were among the first to include women in all levels of leadership, including ordination.
-We’ve had a few special days and programs related to women’s equality, including the Women’s March, (click here for a video), an intergenerational conversation on How To Respect Women, and most recently gathered for a day of program and conversation at the Day Without Women.
+We’ve had a few special days and programs related to women’s equality, including the Women’s March, (click here for a video), an intergenerational conversation on How To Respect Women, gathered for a day of program and conversation at the Day Without Women, e

-We’ve been consistently welcoming of gay and lesbian people for decades.
+We’ve been consistently welcoming of gay and lesbian and transgender people for decades,

 Current Justice activities we are involved in include working for Gun Safety and Violence Prevention, for Climate Justice, and our work as tutors at Galtier Elementary School.